 Loss of credit may be appealed by the student and a parent/guardian.
 If there are extenuating circumstances that dictate that a student miss more than 9 days of school in one semester, an appeal committee will hear the appeal for credit.
 If the committee has verified that extenuating circumstances are involved, credit may be awarded for the class or classes involved.
 The committee will use the historical documentation provided within the student's attendance file to draw reasonable verdicts for each appeal.
-The NO GRADE (NG) - loss of credit appeal must be filed within 2 weeks of the grade reports being mailed home.
+The NO GRADE (NG) - loss of credit appeal must be filed one week before the end of each semester.
 Due to graduation, senior grade appeals for second semester must be filed prior to graduation.